davidgsd/AllScan/README.md

 4. Allow favorites to be easily edited, deleted, or copied/pasted on the main GUI page.

-5. Allow 'Scanning' of Favorites and other nodes by leveraging the ASL database and info such as Last Keyed and Connecetd Nodes data.
-The Scan feature will be able to show what favorites are active or were recently active and will allow connecting to favorites one at a time and if no activity after a configurable time then disconnecting and try the next favorite.
+5. Allow 'Scanning' of Favorites and other nodes by leveraging the ASL database and info such as Last Keyed and Connected Nodes data.
+The Scan feature will be able to show what favorites are active or were recently active and will allow connecting to favorites one at a time and if no activity after a configurable time then disconnecting and moving to the next favorite.

 The above features will essentially give ASL the same memory management and scan capabilities that analog FM radios have had for decades.
 This should be a natural evolution and nice improvement in core functionality over what AllMon2 or  Supermon now provide.